Huskyeder/stackato-doc/admin/reference/kato-ref.rst

   Reset the Stackato VM to its default configuration.

-  * soft: clears all data and resets the VM to its state immediately after first boot.
   * factory: returns the VM to its state prior to first boot.
   * docker: removes all docker containers, and deletes all but the Stackato release images; not meant for general use, and implicity run along with